 Do you have any Kung Fu Skills to negotiate your salary?
 What I mean is, do you have any skills that will give you a higher salary?
 One trick is to let the employer put forward his salary and then you negotiate from there.

-I’ve written an article on The Ultimate Guide To Getting The Raise You Deserve, reading this should solve all your salary-related problems.
+I’ve written an article on How To get the Raise You Deserve, reading this should solve all your salary-related problems.

 20. Don’t Ever Choose Debt Consolidation

-If you’re in debt, I’m sure you’re heard of Debt Consolidation.
+If you’re in debt, I’m sure you’ve heard of Debt Consolidation.
 Debt consolidation is an option that promises to reduce your debt burdens and make your life peaceful.

-Doesn’t this all sound too good to be true and a steal!
+Doesn’t this all sound too good to be true and a steal?
 Well, it’s far away from a good deal.
-Debt consolidation companies unlike any company is a company, they need to make money, and they make their money from debt payers like you.
+Debt consolidation companies unlike any company is company, need to make money, and they make their money from debt payers like you.